immunogenomics/craft-seq/README.md

 # craft-seq
 This repo provides code for the analysis of CRAFT-seq data corresponding to [Baglaenko, et al, biorxiv, 2024](https://www.biorxiv.org/content/10.1101/2024.03.28.587175v1).

-Contact: Yuriy Baglaenko yuriy.baglaenko@cchmc.org, Michelle Curtis curtism@broadinstitute.org
+Contact: Yuriy Baglaenko yuriy.baglaenko@cchmc.org, Phoenix Mu zemu@bwh.harvard.edu

-Contained in this repo are figures/analysis notebooks or scripts for each of the following experiments.
+Contained in this repo are notebooks or scripts for the analyses and figures included in the manuscript.
+We have also provided a [tutorial](./example/Example_CraftSeq.ipynb) notebook for the entire pipeline of analyzing data produced by CRAFT-Seq.
+This notebook utilizes data produced from the PTPRC experiment.

 | Experiment  |  Figure # | Notebooks/Scripts | Notes |
 |--------|----------|----------|----------|